Home

 j) Student Certificate: This is a document which shows the registration status of a student.

-(2) Diplomas, certificates and other such documents are signed by the below-mentioned authorities:
+(2) Diplomas, certificates, and documents are signed by the designated University officials.

-(6) In the event that a diploma or certificate is lost, a new copy is issued for only once.
+(5) In the event that a diploma or certificate is lost, a new copy is issued only once.
 The new copy is printed with the phrase “second copy” on it.

-(7) In the event that the name and/or surname of the graduate has changed after the graduation date, new copies of diplomas and/or certificated are not issued, nor the information on them is changed.
+(6) In the event that the name and/or surname of the graduate has changed after the graduation date, new copies of diplomas and/or certificates are not issued, nor is the information on them changed.

-Advisory, Discipline, Grants, Health, Fees, Leave of Absence and Notifications
+Advisory, Discipline, Grants, Health, Fees, Leave of Absence, Disenrollment and Notifications

 Advisory

-ARTICLE 35 - (1) The program coordinator concerned assigns an academic advisor from among full time academics and teaching staff to each student registered in an undergraduate program.
+(1) The program coordinator concerned assigns an academic advisor from among the full-time faculty members and instructors to each student registered in an undergraduate program.

-a) They inform the students about the courses they will take each semester and provide guidance in choosing them.
+b) informs the students about the courses they will take each semester and provides guidance in choosing them,

-c) They provide guidance to students in adapting to university life and in the areas of professional growth and career development.
+c) informs and guides students in adapting to university life and in the areas of professional growth and career development,

 Disciplinary procedures